cmilack/Routes/README.md

 # Routes
-A Apple Maps (iOS) clone built on MapBox GL for iOS
+An Apple Maps (iOS) clone built on MapBox GL for iOS